 Vitamin A supplements are given preventatively in areas where xerophthalmia is a known problem.

 This is a low-cost way to prevent human suffering and deaths.
 A 2007 study estimated that 500 million capsules of vitamin A are distributed annually at a relatively low cost of 10 cents per capsule.

 Nutrition education can be critical in helping people make the best use of their food resources.
 Strengthening commercial foods with vitamin A also helps reduce the deficiency of this vitamin.

 Some foods that can be fortified include:

 Another possible source of vitamin A is golden rice, which is genetically engineered to contain beta-carotene.

 Xerophthalmia improves rapidly with vitamin A supplements.
 In very advanced cases, scarring can remain and affect vision.
 In the worst case, permanent blindness can occur.

-Vitamin A deficiency and xerophthalmia remain a major public health problem in the developing world and in areas of war or natural disasters.
+Vitamin A deficiency and xerophthalmia remain major public health problems in the developing world and areas of war or natural disasters.

-The availability and affordability of a proper diet, including animal products and leafy greens, is key.
+The availability and affordability of a proper diet, including animal products and leafy greens, is critical.